PremiseWP/premiseScroll/README.md

 # premiseScroll

-premiseScroll allows you to easily bind animations to elements in the DOM on scroll.
+premiseScroll is a jQuery plugin that allows you to easily bind animations to elements in the DOM on scroll.
 It is extremely flexible and lightweight.

 Call it the way you are used to, ` $('selector').premiseScroll( { ..options.. } ); `.
 The `options` argument is an object containing the criteria that the element that you want to animate should meet before the animation triggers.
 Current options available are listed below.